storybookjs/react-native/CONTRIBUTING.md

 -   Work on [API](https://github.com/storybooks/storybook/labels/enhancement%3A%20api), [Addons](https://github.com/storybooks/storybook/labels/enhancement%3A%20addons), [UI](https://github.com/storybooks/storybook/labels/enhancement%3A%20ui) or [Webpack](https://github.com/storybooks/storybook/labels/enhancement%3A%20webpack) use enhancements and new [features](https://github.com/storybooks/storybook/labels/feature%20request).
 -   Add more [tests](https://codecov.io/gh/storybooks/storybook/tree/master/packages) (specially for the [UI](https://codecov.io/gh/storybooks/storybook/tree/master/packages/storybook-ui/src)).

-Before you submit a new PR, make you to run `npm test`.
+Before you submit a new PR, make you to run `yarn test`.
 Do not submit a PR if tests are failing.
 If you need any help, create an issue and ask.

 ### Reviewing PRs